MohamedGamal29/MohamedGamal29/README.md

 - 👋 Hi, I’m @MohamedGamal29
-- 👀 I’m interested in software enginering
+- 👀 I’m interested in Artificial intelligence
-- 🌱 I’m currently learning web devolpment
+- 🌱 I’m currently learning Computer vision
 - 💞️ I’m looking to collaborate on do the best
 - 📫 How to reach me asdfgh852013@gmail.com